Module Structure¶

 knowing as the interface doesn’t need to be updated.
 Sqlite is a pure implementation detail and no consumer

-together with fake data in a unit test for ChangeAccountHandler
+AccountProvider together with fake data in a unit test for ChangeAccountHandler.

 Breaking the dependency serves an additional purpose especially in Kotlin Multiplatform when implementations have platform dependencies: